Economic history of Turkey: Planned growth to political turmoil (1950–1980)

-Since the 1960s, the Turkish government has taken a series of positive measures, including tax rebates for private entrepreneurs in the emerging industry investment and preferential tariffs on imported equipment imported industrial tariffs and private companies to provide low-interest loans, to encourage the development of private enterprises, private enterprises accelerate the pace of development, production of private enterprises the soaring, the industrial structure of the private enterprises are also changing accordingly.
-The constitution promulgated in 1961 emphasizes the common development of the private economy and state-owned economy, the organic combination of market economy and planned economy, and the leading position of the state in the financial field.
-Investment in the state-owned economy is mainly concentrated in large enterprises that are capital – and technology-intensive, such as infrastructure construction and metallurgy and chemical industry.
+Since the 1960s, the Turkish government has taken a series of positive measures, including tax rebates for private entrepreneurs working in emerging industries, and preferential tariffs on imported equipment.
+Investment in the state-owned economy is mainly concentrated in large enterprises that are technology and capital intensive, such as infrastructure construction, metallurgy, and chemical industry.
 The private sector of the economy is mainly small and medium-sized enterprises that produce daily consumer goods such as food processing and textiles.

 In this period, the mixed economic structure of state-owned organizations and private business coexisted for a long time, and state-owned companies and private enterprises were divided equally.
-State-owned organizations were few in number but large in scale; the number of companies that were owned by private businesses was huge, but the scale was small.
-Enterprises that were owned by the state had advantages in capital, technology, and production scale; private enterprises had higher production efficiency and market competitiveness than state-owned enterprises.
+State-owned organizations were few in number but large in scale, whereas there were a great number of small companies that were owned by private businesses.
+State-owned enterprises benefited due to increased capital and a larger scale of production, whereas private enterprises were more effective and competitive in the market.
 The input-output ratio of national enterprises was lower than the private sectors.
 The size of organizations owned by the state and their proportion in the total value of industrial output showed a trend of a gradual decline, while the size of private enterprises and their proportion in the total industrial output value showed an increasing trend.
 Still, the state sector has long dominated Turkey's industrial production.

 By the late 1970s, Turkey's economy had perhaps reached its worst crisis since the fall of the Ottoman Empire.
 Turkish authorities had failed to take sufficient measures to adjust to the effects of the sharp increase in world oil prices in 1973–74 and had financed the resulting deficits with short-term loans from foreign lenders.
 By 1979 inflation had reached triple-digit levels, unemployment had risen to about 15 percent, the industry was using only half its capacity, and the government was unable to pay even the interest on foreign loans.
 Many observers doubted the ability of Turkish politicians to carry out the needed reforms.